 Summative assessment objects, intended for secondary school assessment, and capturing complex, externally assessed assessments.

-Qualifications, intended for secondary school assessment, and presenting achievements of students which form part of their student transcript.
+Credentials, intended for secondary school assessment, and presenting achievements of students which form part of their student transcript.

 The 2017 workshop in particular highlighted the need for assessment objects to be provided at varying levels of granularity, according to the needs of the consumer.
 Object design reflects that need by: